-Documentation serves three purposes:
+Tertiary documentation serves three purposes:

 - To establish that the student can be considered a person with a disability, and therefore eligible for protection against discrimination on the basis of disability.

-- Discusses the functional limitation(s);
+- Discuss the functional limitation(s)

 - Contact information